myriadrf/sdrsatcom-web/hwrequest.md

 with a suitably detailed description of the proposed project.

-Finally, if you have no relevant prior experience, but are keen to contribute, we recommend that you contact an existing project and have them make an application on your behalf.
+Finally, if you have no relevant prior experience, but are keen to contribute, we recommend that you contact an existing project with a view to becoming a contributor and see if they will make an application on your behalf.

 # Process